 On top of a college degree and training certificate, earning an official credential from an industry association (like those listed above) can help skyrocket your professional reputation and attract more clients.

 Credentials are different from training program certificates because they prove that you are an expert in the field (beyond having the basic qualifications of any life coach).
-Associations like the IAC or ICF offer professional certification credentials that require hundreds of hours of experience and a minimum amount of clients.
+Associations like the IAC or ICF offer professional certification credentials that require hundreds of hours of experience and a minimum number of clients.

 For example, becoming ICF accredited requires 500 hours of experience and at least 25 clients, on top of the successful completion of their Coach Knowledge Assessment.